Skip to main content

 How and when to build a tail

-In a study funded by the FCT, researchers from the Instituto Gulbenkian de Ciência (IGC) have identified a gene that is central to the transition between trunk and tail in vertebrates.
-Moises Mallo and his team found that when the Gdf11 gene is inactivated in mouse embryos, they develop long trunks because the transition from trunk to tail is delayed.
-On the other hand, if Gdf11 is activated prematurely, the embryos have extremely short trunks, with the hind legs very close to the front legs.
-The researchers revealed a delicate balance occurring at the rear end of the embryos, in which the Gdf11 gene induces immature cells (called progenitors) to transform into hind leg and tail cells.
-These results, published in the prestigious journal Developmental Cell, make it possible to understand the great anatomical variety of vertebrates (compare a mouse with a copperhead, for example), but also contribute to a better understanding of human congenital malformations.
+In a study funded by FCT, researchers at the Gulbenkian Institute of Science (IGC) identified a gene that plays a key role in the transition between the trunk and tail in vertebrates.
+Moises Mallo and his team discovered that when the Gdf11 gene is inactivated in mouse embryos, they develop long trunks because the transition from trunk to tail is delayed.
+Conversely, if Gdf11 is activated prematurely, the embryos have extremely short trunks, with the hind legs very close to the front legs.
+The researchers revealed a delicate balance occurring at the posterior end of the embryos, where the Gdf11 gene induces immature cells (called progenitors) to transform into hind leg and tail cells.
+These results, published in the prestigious journal Developmental Cell, provide insight into the wide anatomical variety of vertebrates (compare a mouse with a snake, for example), but also contribute to a better understanding of human congenital malformations.